David Coon | AIA

 David Coon joined the firm in 1992.
-In over 20 years with the firm, he has worked on commissions ranging from towers to academic buildings.
+In over 25 years with the firm, he has worked on a number of commissions, ranging from towers to academic buildings.

 He received a Bachelor of Architecture from The Pennsylvania State University.